d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs.md

 # Random Search

 The first method we will look at is called random search.
 The idea is to first define a probability distribution for each hyperparameter individually.
 We then iteratively sample hyperparameter configurations from these probability distributions.
-Compared to grid search, random search does not suffer from the curse of dimensionality.
+Compared to grid search, which evaluate a user defined grid of hyperparameter configurations, random search does not suffer from the curse of dimensionality.

-If we use proability distribution that assign non-zero probability to each point in the search space, random search will  asympototically converge to the global optimum.
-However, it does not maintain a history of the previous observed potins, such as model-based approaches that we will describe in later chapters, which renders it less sample efficient in practice.
+If we use probability distributions that assign non-zero probability to each point in the search space, random search will asymptotically converge to the global optimum.
+However, it does not maintain a history of the previous observed points, such as model-based approaches that we will describe in later chapters, which renders it less sample efficient in practice.

 ## Sampling Configurations from the Search Space

 First, we implement a method that allows us to sample random configurations from our search space.
-Each hyperparameter will sampled independently from the other hyperparameters.
+Each hyperparameter will be sampled independently from the other hyperparameters.

 ```{.python .input  n=4}
 import scipy.stats as stats